Dynamical Spin-Orbit-Based Spin Transistor: Charge signal from a spin current

 \subsection{Simulating the dynamical spin-transistor functionality}

 We performed numerical transport simulations of the spin transistor in Fig.~\ref{fig6} and explore the range of validity of our analytical result~(\ref{charge_current_w}).
-We choose the time-dependent Rashba SOI to be $\alpha_R(t) = k_{so}\sin(\Omega t)$ and the spatially inhomogeneous Rashba SOI to be $\alpha_R(\bold{x}) = k_{so}(L-y)/L$, where the Rashba SOI constant is selected such that $k_{so}L =1$, where $L$ is the system size along the $x$ direction for the right subsystem.
+We choose the time-dependent Rashba SOI to be $\alpha_R(t) = k_{so}\sin(\Omega t)$ and the spatially inhomogeneous Rashba SOI to be $\alpha_R(\mathbf{x}) = k_{so}(L-y)/L$, where the Rashba SOI constant is selected such that $k_{so}L =1$, where $L$ is the system size along the $x$ direction for the right subsystem.
 The shape of the system is shown at the top right corner of Fig.~\ref{fig6}.
 The right part is a 2D wire with length $L=50a$, width $W=30a$ and one connected lead of width $10a$.
-The left part is a ballistic ring with inner radius of $10a$, outer radius of $25a$ and two connected leads of width $10a$.
+The left part is a ballistic ring with an inner radius of $10a$, an outer radius of $25a$, and two connected leads of width $10a$.
 The two parts are connected via a bridge of width $10a$ made of the same material.

 We consider $3$ open channels and choose the Fermi energy between $0.29$ and $0.47$ eV.
 After computing the dwell time to specify the range of the frequency, we calculate the AC charge currents $I(t)=I \cos(\Omega t)$ in the absence of the bias voltage on the left using the Floquet scattering matrix given in Eq.~\eqref{c1} and Eq.~\eqref{Curs}.
 Finally, we compare the Floquet result for AC charge current with our analytical prediction both in the low and the high-frequency regimes.
 Our analytical results are obtained from Eq.~\eqref{iova} for $\Omega \tau \approx 0.1$, $0.3$ and shown in Fig.~\ref{fig6}a) and b).
 Here, the frequencies $\Omega/2\pi$ are approximately $40$ and $120$ GHz.
 We find excellent agreement between our analytical results and the numerically obtained AC charge current.
 Moreover, even in the low-frequency regime, we see that the mechanism produces few-nA charge currents that are experimentally observable.
 For higher frequencies where $\Omega> 1/\tau$, we compare our prediction based on Eq.~\eqref{charge_current_w} with the numerical dynamical conductance using driving frequencies $\Omega \tau \approx 1$, $1.5$, and $2.1$.
 These values correspond to $\Omega/2\pi$ being approximately $400$, $600$, and $840$ GHz.
 In Fig.~\ref{fig6}c),d),e) we also observe on the whole a fairly good match between the two currents in the high-frequency regime up to $\Omega \tau \approx 2.1$.